canalplus/rx-player/doc/Getting_Started/Tutorials/Selecting_a_Track.md

 ### Which one to use?

-As usual here, this is highly dependant on your application.
+As usual here, this is highly dependent on your application.
 All of those APIs give the same information through different means.

 Accessing with the `get...Track` method is simple to use, the events allow to know at the